 Our Favorite Feature of BoldLeads: Lead Exclusivity

-Since BoldLeads only allows a single real estate agent per ZIP code, your audience won’t be bombarded with and grow tired of similar ads from multiple agents, thereby reducing their effectiveness.
+Since BoldLeads offers exclusive leads, your audience won’t be bombarded with, and grow tired of, similar ads from multiple agents, thereby reducing their effectiveness.
 As the exclusive recipient of these leads, you’ve got every opportunity to convert them into clients.
-Of all the real estate lead generation companies on our list, this is the only one that offers a truly exclusive approach.
+While the other companies on our list provide lots of good lead options, this is the only real estate lead generation company that offers a truly exclusive approach.

-BoldLeads offers a customer relationship management (CRM) tool that allows you to create a seamless connection between the leads that you gather via the BoldLeads ads, the lead magnets, and the all-important follow-up you have to do to turn those real estate leads into clients.
+BoldLeads offers a CRM that allows you to create a seamless connection between the leads that you gather via the BoldLeads ads, the lead magnets, and the all-important follow-up you have to do to turn those leads into clients.

 Yes, you could export those leads into another CRM, but why?
-It’s built natively into the BoldLeads platform, and it has all the bells and whistles you need to start and then maintain that client relationship, like built-in SMS texting, email, and even voice messaging.
+It’s built natively into the BoldLeads platform; it has all the bells and whistles you need to start and then maintain that client relationship, like built-in SMS texting, email, and even voice messaging.